bic-berkeley/psych-214-fall-2016/preparation.rst

 Berkeley teaches its new data science courses using Python.

-Python has several versions.
 The current version of Python at the time of writing was version 3.5.
 Python versions 3.0 and greater (such as 3.5) differ in significant ways from earlier versions, such as version 2.7.
 Many people still use Python 2.7, but because the versions are not fully compatible, we have standardized on Python 3.

 For the class, you will need a version of Python >= 3.4.